Twelve sales tax tips for small business owners

 It seems that sales tax compliance has never been more complicated.
 To help your small business achieve greater success and security, we offer you 12 small business sales tax tips.
 Each tip was selected by an Avalara sales tax expert, and is designed to help you stay on top of the ever-shifting sales tax landscape.

-Determine if you created nexus in any new jurisdiction over the year
+1. Determine if you created nexus in any new state or local jurisdictions

 Have you sent an agent or sales representative to a new state?
 Delivered and installed a product in a new state on a regular basis?
 Did you hire new employees that work from a remote location?
 Answering yes to any of these questions may mean that you will have nexus in a new state.